Overview

 Readings will include chapters from a soon-to-be published book on slavery and genocide, as well as first-hand accounts, and a joint inquiry into how genocide is defined, as well as how we define and understand subsidiary activities such as genocidal massacres.

-Working with Communities after Trauma - with Dr. Kate DeConinck
+HGS 603: Working with Communities After Trauma - with Dr. Kate Gibeault

 Examine trauma through a multidisciplinary lens by evaluating the psychological, biological, and social consequences of mass atrocity.